Manpages

 Marks

 A mark associates a symbolic name to a set of selections.
 A stored selection becomes invalid when its delimiting boundaries change in the underlying buffer.
 If said changes are later undone the mark becomes valid again. m sets a mark, M restores it.
 For example, am sets the mark a while aM restores it.
+Use of m or M without specifying a mark uses the default mark.

 Available marks are: